CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 NVUE also writes to underlying Linux files, such as `/etc/network/interfaces` and `/etc/frr/frr.conf`, when you apply a configuration.
 You can view these configuration files; however NVIDIA recommends that you do not manually edit them while using NVUE.

 You can edit or replace the contents of the `/etc/nvue.d/startup.yaml` file.
-NVUE  applies the configuration in the edited or replaced `/etc/nvue.d/startup.yaml` file only if the `nvue-startup.service` is running.
-If this service is not running, NVUE saves the *running* configuration to the `/etc/nvue.d/startup.yaml` file, which is applied when the switch reboots.
+NVUE applies the configuration in the `/etc/nvue.d/startup.yaml` file during system boot only if the `nvue-startup.service` is running.
+If this service is not running, the running configuration that was last applied is loaded when the switch boots.

 To start `nvue-startup.service`: